aidanholm/mpv-easycrop/README.md

 ### Usage

+Press `c` to begin cropping.
 Click at one corner of the desired cropping rectangle, and click a second time at the opposite corner; the video will be cropped immediately.
+Pressing `c` again will undo the current crop.

+If you wish to use a key other than `c` to crop, the keybind `easy_crop` can be changed.

 ### License